 My publications are listed below in reverse chronological order.
-You can also see these on arXiv and NASA ADS.
-You can see my publication statistics on Google Scholar; as of 2013 I have a h-index of 7, and the publications below have received over 150 citations.
+You can also see these on arXiv, NASA ADS and Google Scholar.
+As of 2015 I have a h-index of 12, and the publications I’ve worked on have received over 1000 citations (according to NASA ADS).

 - Planck Collaboration, “Planck intermediate results.
 XXV.
 The Andromeda Galaxy as seen by Planck”, arXiv:1407.5452 – I led this paper.

 - Planck Collaboration, “Planck intermediate results.
 XXIII.
 Galactic plane emission components derived from Planck with ancillary data”, arXiv:1406.5093

 - Planck Collaboration, “Planck intermediate results.
 XVIII The millimetre and sub-millimetre emission from planetary nebulae”, arXiv:1403.4723

 - Planck Collaboration, “Planck intermediate results.
 XV.
 A study of anomalous microwave emission in Galactic clouds”, arXiv:1309.1357

 - Ricci et al., “A 20 GHz Bright Sample for Delta > 72 deg – II.
 Multi-frequency Follow-up”, arXiv:1307.8380

 - Planck Collaboration, “Planck intermediate results.
 XIV.
 Dust emission at millimetre wavelengths in the Galactic plane”, arXiv:1307.6815

 - Planck Collaboration, “Planck 2013 results.
 V. LFI calibration”, arXiv:1303.5066